maxvonhippel/Stellar-Visualizer/README.md

 ## Status

-The synthetic data generation tool is WIP.
+The synthetic data generation tool is *WIP*.
 Once that is completed, I will begin working on the visualization code in Javascript and further documentation.

-More documentation is coming RE the actual use of this tool.

 This project is made open-source and freely available under [BSD-3-Clause license](LICENSE).